 2. SEO Optimization:

-SEO, or Search Engine Optimization, is the practice of increasing the quantity and quality of traffic to your website through organic search engine results.
+SEO, or Search Engine Optimization, is increasing the quantity and quality of traffic to your website through organic search engine results.

-In affiliate marketing, effective SEO can drive more targeted traffic to your offers, increasing your earning potential.
+Effective SEO can drive more targeted traffic to your offers in affiliate marketing, increasing your earning potential.

-- Organic traffic refers to visitors who come to your website through unpaid search results rather than through paid advertisements.
+• Organic traffic refers to visitors who visit your website through unpaid search results rather than paid advertisements.

 On-Page, Off-Page, and Technical SEO: